+This document provides guidance for people who are pregnant and breastfeeding during the COVID-19 pandemic.
 The California Department of Public Health will update this guidance as new information becomes available.

-- Wash your hands regularly with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer with at least 60 percent alcohol.
+- Wash your hands regularly with soap and water for at least 20 seconds.
+Or, use an alcohol-based hand sanitizer with at least 60 percent alcohol.